-- Slice the peppers into strips around 1cm thick.
+- Deseed and slice the peppers into strips around 1cm (~½") thick.

-- Peel and top and tail the onion and then cut into 8 wedges.
+- Peel and top and tail the onion, then cut into 8 wedges.

 - Cut the carrot into thin strips 3-5mm (~¼") thick, then into lengths around 4-5 cm long.

 - Season the pork chops with salt.

 - By now the oven and the pan should be hot, add the cooking oil and then sear the pork chops for 2-3 minutes, then flip and return the pan with the pork chops to the oven and roast for 10 minutes.

-- Whilst the chops are cooking combine all of the ingredients for the sweet and sour sauce with the exception of the water and cornflour.
+- Whilst the meat is cooking whisk together all of the ingredients for the sweet and sour sauce.